AzwanAzlan/AzwanAzlan/README.md

 <p align="center">

 # Hi there  👋  I'm Azwan  👨‍💻
-A web developer and automation tester from Cyberjaya, Malaysia.
+An automation tester intern from Cyberjaya, Malaysia.

 </p>